dotnet/iot/src/devices/Bmxx80/README.md

 Console.WriteLine($"Pressure: {readResult.Pressure?.Hectopascals:0.##}hPa");
 ```

+You also have 3 examples on how to use this device binding are available in the [samples](samples) folder.

 The following fritzing diagram illustrates one way to wire up the BMP280 with a Raspberry Pi using I2C:

 ![Raspberry Pi Breadboard diagram](samples/rpi-bmp280_i2c.png)